Click here to receive the Newsloop with more news like this

 INCREASING IN LEAPS AND BOUNDS

-left half of the buildable area out of that discussion.
+left half of the buildable area in the Business District

-Also the 2 buildings they have shown are pressed right up
+The 2 buildings they have shown, are pressed right up

 against the main roads so you

 couldn’t widen the intersection if your life depended on it